-Once your pan is clean, place it on top of your stove or in your oven and turn up the heat.
-On average, the drying process can take up to an hour before all of the water is evaporated.
-Remove your pan from the oven and allow it to cool for a few minutes before seasoning.
+Step 1: Once your pan is clean, place it on top of your stove or in your oven and turn up the heat.
+When using the oven, set the temperature to 350 degrees.

-You can use shortening or oil of your choice to season the pan, which will create a smooth surface for cooking.
+You can use shortening or the oil of your choice to season the pan, which will create a smooth surface for cooking.

-To season your pan, use a paper towel and spread the oil or shortening evenly over all parts of the pan, including the sides, bottom, and handle.
+Step 1: Use a paper towel and spread the oil or shortening evenly over all parts of the pan, including the sides, bottom, and handle.

-Let the pan sit in the oven for an hour to allow the oil to stick to the metal to create a nice coating.
-After an hour, turn the oven off and let the pan cool entirely from inside the oven.
+Step 5: After an hour, turn the oven off and let the pan cool entirely from inside the oven.
 Never run the pan under cold water when the metal is hot as this will cause warping.

 Taking care of your cast iron pan is vital for maintaining its flavor and longevity.
 The process may seem long and tedious to new cast iron pan owners, but much of your time is spent waiting for your pan to go through its natural processes.
 These pans transcend lifetimes and provide opportunities for many delicious meals down the road.
 If you follow these steps, you’ll have a pan that you can pass on to the following generations so they might enjoy the same meals you hold dear to you.